 Our research, teaching and service program aims to enter a knowledge co-creation process through respectful relationships developed through invited collaborations with Indigenous and non-Indigenous educators and community members.
 Diverse Indigenous cultural protocols, practices and principles of respect, reciprocity, responsibility and relevance (Archibald, 2008; Kirkness & Barnhardt, 2001) guide our work.
-Finally the Centre takes the position that Indigenous self-determination is manifested within the “Nothing About Us Without Us” belief.
+Finally the Network takes the position that Indigenous self-determination is manifested within the “Nothing About Us Without Us” belief.

 Further, we practice in ways that support the Partnership Agreement between TRU and the Tk’emlups te Secwepemc signed in May 2017, and TRUs 10-year strategic change goal to Honour Truth, Reconciliation and Rights with specific reference to the section which states that “We will nurture a flourishing relationship with the Secwépemc people on whose lands we reside.
 Members of our community will give exceptional consideration to Secwépemc world view and belief system.
 We will support thriving Secwépemc culture through respectful actions in research, teaching and service.
 Our campuses will honour our First House: Tk’emlúps te Secwépemc, respect our Second House: Téxelc, acknowledge the many Nations that live and work on and near these lands, and support provincial, national and global movements for the fulfillment and recognition of Indigenous rights.”